 Pay your employees and contractors at the end of the year – even if it’s not their regular payday.
 They’ll be happy and it will add to your expenses to reduce your taxes.

 If ever there is a deadline you want to meet, it’s the end of the year.
 There is no putting it off till tomorrow.
 Taking action can make the difference between paying a penalty or getting a refund.
-So take the next hour and get your tax savings!
+So take the next hour – get your tax savings!
 And make sure you do not delay the PAN card reissue, if one is needed.

 One of the most effective ways to move expenses into this year is to invest in courses and products you were planning to get anyway.
 Naturally, let me recommend a few: Webinars.
 Teleseminars.
 Home Study Courses.
 Ebooks.
 Hot Tactics.
 Oh My!
 Information abounds in the Online Business arena.
 If it's all just Too Much - get control with Overcome Information Overload.